 The 5th edition of TAA Council Vice President Paul Krieger’s book, A Visual Analogy Guide to Human Anatomy & Physiology, published by Top Hat, is being transformed into a completely digital and interactive book.
 The new book cover was completed in March 2023.
 The new edition will be released September 2023.
 Congratulations Paul!

 Do you feel like you have fallen into the abyss when dealing with your glossary?
 Don’t let this problematic element overwhelm you.
 In his 2023 Conference session, Paul Krieger will describe the standardized process he created to improve his glossary.
 After doing some research and creating a clear set of guidelines for his editors to develop a master glossary for three related books, the end result was a much more consistent, complete, and user-friendly glossary.

-Paul Krieger is an award-winning professor and the creator, author, and illustrator of Morton Publishing’s Visual Analogy Guide series.
-Due to the success of his first book on human anatomy in 2004 (now in its 5th edition), this unique book concept quickly evolved into a four-book series.
-He is Professor Emeritus of Biology at Grand Rapids Community College in Michigan and also works as a scientific illustrator.
+Krieger is an award-winning teacher and the creator, author, and illustrator of Morton Publishing’s Visual Analogy Guide series.
+Due to the success of his first book on human anatomy in 2004, this unique book concept quickly evolved into a four-book series.
+He is Professor Emeritus of Anatomy & Physiology at Grand Rapids Community College and also works as a scientific illustrator.